karlospn/mytechramblings-site-source-code/content/posts/testing-aws-distro-for-otel-with-dotnet-apps-part-1.md

 # Configuring permissions for the AWS OpenTelemetry Collector

-I'll be running the Collector on my local machine from a docker-compose, that requires that you specify an valid ``AWS_ACCESS_KEY`` and ``AWS_SECRET_ACCESS_KEY``.

-_All the AWS Access Keys and Secret Keys from this post are fake, so don't bother trying them out._
+- _All the AWS Access Keys and Secret Keys from this post are fake, so don't bother trying them out._

+I'll be running the Collector on my local machine using docker-compose, that requires that you specify a valid ``AWS_ACCESS_KEY`` and ``AWS_SECRET_ACCESS_KEY``.

+Here's a snippet from the docker-compose file where the Collector is configured:
 ```yaml
   otel:
     image: amazon/aws-otel-collector:latest